davedoesdev/qlobber-fsq/README.md

 Shared file system queue for Node.js.

+- **Note:** Version 9 can use [shared memory LMAX Disruptors](https://github.com/davedoesdev/shared-memory-disruptor) to speed things up on a single multi-core server.
 - Supports pub-sub and work queues.
 - Supports local file system for multi-core use.
 - Tested with [FraunhoferFS (BeeGFS)](http://www.fhgfs.com/) and [CephFS](http://ceph.com/ceph-storage/file-system/) for distributed use.